yaswant/shell/README.md

 * BASH_VERSION 4.1.2+
 * GNU coreutils 8.28+

-Very few scripts have been adjusted to work on mac OS (POSIX.2).
+Very few scripts have been adjusted to work on mac OS (POSIX.2), some still in progress.

 ```
 # Get your OS  from a terminal